moj-analytical-services/user-guidance/source/documentation/get-started.md

 >**Note**: Only follow this step if you want to use the Analytical Platform as a Python-based user.
 If you want to use R instead, proceed to step 6 to configure RStudio instead.

-If you want to build and deploy applications on the Analytical Platform using Python, you need to set up JupyterLab, the Python-based IDE (Integrated Development Environment) the Analytical Platform provides.
+If you want to build and deploy applications on the Analytical Platform using Python, you need to set up JupyterLab, the Python-based IDE (Integrated Development Environment) on the Analytical Platform.

 To set up JupyterLab, navigate to the [Control Panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/tools/).
 Under **Jupyter Lab Data Science [Git extension]**, use the drop-down menu to select the version of JupyterLab you want to deploy.
 Unless you need to use a specific version, we recommend selecting the first option in the list.
 This will deploy JupyterLab on a virtual machine in your browser, with all of the required components it requires to run.